UCL/kapta-mobile/README.md

 ## What? ###

-Kapta Mobile is a Progressive Web App to create WhatsApp Maps.
-3 steps:
+Kapta Mobile is a Progressive Web App to create WhatsApp Maps in 3 steps:

   1. Share locations in a WhatsApp group
   2. Export chat to Kapta